-Common carrier standard -- a heightened duty of care.
-Airlines fall into a legal category called "common carriers" -- entities that transport the general public for a fee.
+"Common carrier" standard—a heightened duty of care.
+Airlines fall into a legal category called "common carriers"—entities that transport the general public for a fee.
 The law imposes a heightened duty of care on common carriers.
 Airlines and other common carriers must act with a high degree of care and use the vigilance of a very cautious person in order to protect passengers from potential harm.
 This standard of care extends to the airline's employees as well (including pilots, flight attendants, ground crew, maintenance workers, and the airline's own safety inspectors).
 But keep in mind that airlines are not responsible for the actions of federal government inspectors.

-Airlines owe this heightened duty of care to passengers while they are boarding the plane, traveling onboard the aircraft, and getting off the plane.
+Airlines owe this heightened duty of care to passengers while they are boarding the plane, traveling on board the aircraft, and getting off the plane.
 Once the passengers disembark, however, the airline is off the hook.

 Examples of negligent acts.
 Airline employees can be negligent by affirmatively doing something (like leaving an object in the middle of the aisle that causes a passenger to trip and fall) or failing to do something (like failing to properly latch an overhead bin that then opens mid-flight, dumping luggage on a passenger's head).
-Airlines may also be negligent if they do not provide proper training to airline personnel, or have policies which don't adequately protect passengers.
+Airlines may also be negligent if they do not provide proper training to airline personnel, or have policies that don't adequately protect passengers.

-Some accidents may have several causes.
+Some accidents might have several causes.
 For example, if a loading ramp manufacturer produces a ramp with a bump and that bump causes an elderly passenger to fall and sustain leg injuries, the passenger may have a product liability claim against the ramp manufacturer.
 However, if the airline maintenance crew should have noticed the bump and warned passengers, but failed to do so, the airline may be on the hook too (under a negligence theory of liability).